 Field trips and other enrichment activities are an integral part of the education process, and musical groups and athletics teams are often away for scheduled events that are considered excused absences.
 Exceptions for absences greater than the number in the stated attendance policy above may be authorized through the formal absence notification form.
-Athletics and/or the sponsoring department will notify the Office of the Vice Provost, and subsequently the course professor.
+Athletics and/or the sponsoring department will notify the Office of the Provost designee, and subsequently the course faculty.

 When it is necessary for a student to miss scheduled classes for university-sponsored student activities, the following process should be followed:

 The sponsoring department/program (e.g., athletic team, performance group, Student Government Association, etc.) must electronically submit the appropriate Formal Notification of Student Absence for University-Sponsored Activities and Athletics form to the dean or athletic director at least two weeks prior to the event.
 The form includes information regarding the event dates, and the students involved and therefore excused from class attendance on the event dates.

-Students whose absences are authorized by formal notification from the appropriate dean or athletic director must be allowed makeup privileges without penalty (e.g., grade reduction or point deduction on an assignment).
+Students whose absences are authorized by formal notification, as described above, from the appropriate dean or athletic director, must be allowed makeup privileges without penalty (e.g., grade reduction or point deduction on an assignment).
 Students remain responsible for learning the course content and completing assignments, thereby meeting the learning objectives.

 It is the responsibility of student-athletes to attend every class session held when they are not ill, involved with a personal emergency, or traveling with their team.
 Students must exercise responsibility in choosing their level of participation in light of class attendance requirements and thus avoid jeopardizing classroom learning based on participation.